p9malino26/zen-cms/docs/work.md

 you might organise them into a "Worker Pool", and as more Work has to be done, you would like the Worker Pool to allocate a Worker, and then have that Worker run your Work.

-Exactly what Work needs to be done is organised by one or more Schedulers, each of which has some kind of a list of things that need to be done, and when they need to be run - a Worker Pool will connect to Schedulers and ask for a piece of Work to do; when the Worker has finished executing the Work, the results will be uploaded back to the Scheduler.

-Some tasks have to run at particular times, eg 5am on Monday-Friday, and so you could have a time-based Scheduler that manages a list of these tasks; other tasks are transient and just need to be executed ASAP, and so you might have a queue-based Scheduler where some code just adds some task, and the Scheduler hands that task out as Work in first-in-first-out order
+Some tasks have to run at particular times, eg 5am on Monday-Friday, and so you could have a time-based Scheduler that manages a list of these tasks; other tasks just need to be executed ASAP, in a first-in-first-out order and so you might have a queue-based Scheduler where some code just adds some task to queue, and the Scheduler hands that task out as Worker Pools ask for it.

+When a Worker has finished a piece of Work, the result of the work includes status (eg success, failure, or an exception) as well as logs;
+these are returned to the Scheduler that issued the Work, so that it can record that the task was completed and persist those logs to somewhere sensible in case they are needed later.

+## Robustness

+With all of the different parts that communicate with each other, run independently of each other, and asynchronously (perhaps on different physical servers), this needs to be robust.
+For example, if the Scheduler goes offline and the Worker finishes the work, it cannot send the results of the Work (the status and logs) back to the Scheduler ... until the Scheduler comes back online.

 ## Chromium